Mixed-state additivity properties of magic monotones based on quantum relative entropies for single-qubit states and beyond: Magic states and magic monotones

 The generalized robustness of magic is connected to the monotone based on the max-relative entropy through the relation $\mathfrak{D}_{\max}(\rho)=\log{(\Lambda^+(\rho))}$.
 In Fig.~\ref{fig: alpha-z} we show where the latter monotones are located in the $\alpha$-$z$ plane.
 We show in red the boundary of the DPI region $|(1-\alpha)/z|=1$.
 Notably, the latter line contains the stabilizer fidelity, the min, and the max-relative entropy of magic.
 As we discuss below, these monotones on the boundary satisfy stronger additivity properties than the one located at the interior of the DPI region.

 For a monotone to be called an entanglement measure, further properties such as faithfulness, convexity, or strong monotonicity are usually required~\cite{horodecki2009quantum,vedral1998entanglement,vedral1997quantifying}.
 As we discuss in Appendix~\ref{distillation lower bound}, the relative entropy of magic, the stabilizer fidelity, and the generalized robustness of magic satisfy these properties.
 Moreover, for any $(\alpha,z) \in \mathcal{D}$ it is possible to construct quantities with these desired properties.
 This fact is very general and holds for a wide class of resource theories.
-In particular, in Section~\ref{Magic state transformation} we will use the monotonicity under probabilistic distillation protocols to find lower bounds for probabilistic magic state distillation.

 In the next sections, we focus on the additivity properties of the magic monotones based on the $\alpha$-$z$ R\'enyi relative entropies.
 Note that we can restrict our attention only to magic states.
 Indeed, for free states, additivity readily follows from data processing under partial trace and sub-additivity of the monotones as noted in~\cite[Theorem 7]{veitch2014resource}.
+We summarize in the table below the main findings.